 Check Out Our Top Picks For Baby Bottles

 - Lifefactory Glass Bottle

 - Dr. Brown’s Original

 Types of Bottles

 Today, there are a number of bottles available on the market.
-Some are designed to be suitable for babies who are transitioning from breastfeeding.
-Others are made to reduce gas in colicky babies.
-Others are best for small premie mouths.
-No matter what the needs of your baby may be, there’s a bottle for that!
+Some are designed to be suitable for babies who are transitioning from breastfeeding, reduce gas in colicky babies or even small premie mouths.
+No matter what the needs of your baby maybe, there’s a bottle for that!